Date of Award:

 The repeatability of Photothermal Radiometry measurements is tested with the use of a proton irradiated zirconium carbide sample.
 Due to the proton irradiation this sample contains two layers with a thermal resistance between the layers.
 This sample has been independently measured by three different researchers, in three different countries and the results are compared to determine the repeatability of Photothermal Radiometry measurements.
 Finally, from sensitivity and uncertainty analysis experimental procedures and suggestions are provided to reduce the uncertainty in experimentally measured results.

-Fleming, Austin, "Uncertainty Qualification of Photothermal Radiometry Measurements Using Monte Carlo Simulation and Experimental Repeatability" (2014).
+Fleming, Austin, "Uncertainty Quantification of Photothermal Radiometry Measurements Using Monte Carlo Simulation and Experimental Repeatability" (2014).
 All Graduate Theses and Dissertations.
 3299.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .